 (Veneklasen Project Photo - Gerald Ford Amphitheater, Vail, CO )

 As an acoustics firm, Veneklasen Associates is further differentiated by our environmental noise capabilities.
-This includes, but is not limited to, measurements and analysis for regulatory compliance and noise impact consultation for utilities, industrial and commercial development.
+This includes measurements and analysis for regulatory compliance, noise impact consultation for utilities, industrial, and commercial development, and much more.
 Our role has ranged from recommendations specific to OSHA in the workplace to community noise analysis for EIRs.
 Our longevity in the environmental noise field provides us with a broad array of comparative data as well as extensive public outreach experience, often with sensitive community projects.

 (Veneklasen Project Photo - San Onofre Nuclear Generator Station, Pendleton, CA )

 Equipment vibration analysis can be used to determine Vibration Fatigue.
 Collecting and analyzing vibration data can be used over time to determine the cause of a failure or to predict when failure may occur.
 Equipment vibration analysis can be used in development of products or improve existing products.
-Veneklasen Associates provides onsite or in our Lab Equipment Vibration Analysis Services throughout the world.
+Veneklasen Associates provides onsite or in-lab Equipment Vibration Analysis Services throughout the world.

 (Veneklasen Project Photo)